Apple, Samsung make final pitch to U.S. jury

 | SAN JOSE, California

-SAN JOSE, California Apple IncO> spent years developing its iconic iPhone, but Samsung took a shortcut by copying its rival's designs after realizing it could not keep up, an Apple attorney said as the high-stakes patent infringement trial drew towards a climax.
+SAN JOSE, California Apple Inc's worldwide legal crusade against the Android mobile operating system drew toward a climax on Tuesday as the iPhone maker's attorneys accused Samsung of taking a shortcut by copying Apple's designs after realizing it could not keep up.

-Closing arguments kicked off on Tuesday at the closely watched trial between Apple and Samsung Electronics Co Ltd in a federal court in San Jose, California.
-The jury will likely begin deliberating on Wednesday.
+Closing arguments were delivered at trial between Apple and Samsung Electronics Co Ltd in a federal court in San Jose, California.
+The jury will begin deliberating on Wednesday.

-Samsung attorney Charles Verhoeven countered by saying consumers are not confused between the products from the two mobile companies.
-He urged jurors to consider that a verdict in favour of Apple could stifle competition and reduce choices for consumers.
+Samsung attorney Charles Verhoeven countered by urging jurors to consider that a verdict in favour of Apple could stifle competition and reduce choices for consumers.

 Apple and Samsung are going toe-to-toe in a patents dispute that mirrors the struggle for industry supremacy between the two companies, which control more than half of worldwide smartphone sales.

-A win for Apple could have a major impact on the industry because the South Korean company's mobile products are run on Google Inc's Android operating system, a popular software that is used by many other manufacturers.
+A win for Apple could have a major impact on the industry because the South Korean company's mobile products are run on Google Inc's Android operating system, popular software that is used by many other manufacturers.
+Before he died, Apple co-founder Steve Jobs told his biographer he intended to go "thermonuclear" on Android, saying it had copied Apple.

+If the jury determines Samsung violated Apple's valid patents, U.S. District Judge Lucy Koh could impose sales bans against the Korean company's products.

 Apple is seeking more than $2.5 billion in damages from Samsung.
-An Apple expert said Samsung earned 35.5 percent margins on the phones in the lawsuit from mid-2010 through March 2012, on $8.16 billion in U.S. revenue.
+An Apple expert said Samsung earned 35.5 percent margins on the tablets and phones at issue in the lawsuit from mid-2010 through March 2012, on $8.16 billion in U.S. revenue.
 Samsung has disputed that figure.

 Apple accuses Samsung of copying the design and some features of its iPad and iPhone, and is asking for a sales ban in addition to monetary damages.
 Samsung, which is trying to expand in the United States, says Apple infringed several patents, including some for its key wireless technology.